Home > Living and Working Well > Healthy Lifestyles > Physical activity

 Despite the well-documented evidence of the benefits of leading a physically active lifestyle, the vast majority of the UK adult population is not active at levels to confer health benefits.
 Activity levels amongst children and young people are also low.

-There are significant inequalities in levels of physical activity in relation to geography, age, gender, ethnicity, socio-economic status, sexual orientation, gender identity, and disability.3 In the UK:
+There are significant inequalities in levels of physical activity in relation to geography, age, gender, ethnicity, socio-economic status, sexual orientation and disability.3 In England:

 Current services in relation to need

-A Steps to Health walking programme operates across Blackpool, providing free opportunities for individuals to be active in a social environment.
+A Step to Health walking programme operates across Blackpool, providing free opportunities for individuals to be active in a social environment.
 The programme saw 2,782 attendances in 2019/20, this was impacted by COVID-19.

 The School Games programme is a national initiative aimed at increasing the range and quality of sport and physical activity opportunities and competition for children and young people in primary and secondary education.
 The programme provides a broad range of opportunities and engaged 14,913 individuals in 2019/20.